Frank Dobson, Faculty Head of Gillette House

 As Gillette House, we will come together, even as we live and learn together on this great campus.
 Welcome.

-Located on the Commons, Gillette House is residence for 220 first-year men and women living separately on floors 2–6.
+Located on The Ingram Commons, Gillette House is residence for 220 first-year men and women living separately on floors 2–6.
 The Faculty Head of House lives in an apartment on the first floor.
 Also on the first floor is a large recreation room, a laundry, a seminar room, a kitchen and a break room with vending machines.
 The building has central air-conditioning.

 Gillette House was built in 1963 and named for Frank E. Gillette, a trustee of Peabody College.
 Gillete House was completely renovated during the 2006–2007 academic year.